cloudQuest7/Blog_website/README.md

 # Blog Website

-A simpple-featured blog platform built with Node.js, Express, and PostgreSQL.
+A simpple-featured blog platform built with Node.js, Express, and PostgreSQL..

 ## 🚀 Features